github/branch-deploy/README.md

 The suggested way to go about deployment locking is to use the built in locking feature in this Action!

 Just like how you can comment `.deploy` on a pull request to trigger a deployment, you can also comment `.lock` to lock deployments.
 This will prevent other users from triggering a deployment.
 The lock is associated with your GitHub handle, so you will be able to deploy any pull request in the repository and as many times as you want.
-Any other user who attempts a deployment while your lock is active will get a comment on their PR telling them that a lock is in effect
+Any other user who attempts a deployment while your lock is active will get a comment on their PR telling them that a lock is in effect.

 To release the deployment lock, simply comment `.unlock` on any pull request in the repository at anytime.
 Please be aware that other users can run this same command to remove the lock (in case you get offline and forget to do so 😉)